Financial InformationJanuary 2019

 Yes, we are financially secure.
 We ensure that we have enough funds to cover the entire school year before we start a sponsorship or put a child onto the food programme.
 When we start a building project, we make sure that we can see it through to completion.

-In addition, you will see from the 2015 financial statements that our donation revenues increased to just under $100,000.
+In addition, you will see from the 2018 financial statements that our donation revenues increased to just over $272,000.
 We are gaining momentum because our projects make lives in Dekpor better and we use those donated dollars very efficiently.
-(The 2014 year end was only 8 months because we changed the year end to August from December to align with the school year.)

 Educated children break the cycle of poverty.
 We are planning for a brighter future for not just Dekpor's children, but the entire community as better educated, well-fed youngsters become adults through expanded feeding programs, improved education, and sanitation.